 According to the Business Insider, Americans spend $28 billion and 8 billion hours each year, just doing their taxes!
 And the number of pages in the tax code has increased 16,775% in the past century.
 Just poke your head into the beginnings of personal vs business tax laws and you’ll figure out why!

 If you sell, work, buy or just breathe (it seems), then taxes are a part of your life in some way.
 Even if you’re simply working to prove that you don’t owe, avoiding business tax issues and an audit can get complicated pretty quickly!
-One of the best things a business owner can do for their company’s financial security and reputation is stay ahead of the game with tax automation.
+One of the best things a business owner can do for their company’s financial security and reputation is stayed ahead of the game with tax automation.
 This will put the calculating, collecting and remitting of all transactional taxes in the hands of experts, leaving you to enjoy your nights and weekends as you see fit!

 What kind of business tax issues have you had to deal with?
 We’d love to hear your thoughts in the comments below!Back to the Pinnacle Cart Homepage